 Table of contents

 For a long time, I struggled with understanding what ‘true’ spirituality looked and felt like.

-I would look in the newspapers and find ads from kooky looking psychic women promoting their services to alluring internet courses dedicated to finding your ‘guardian angel.’
+I would look in the newspapers and find ads from kooky-looking psychic women promoting their services, all the way to alluring internet courses dedicated to “ascending to the 5D.”

 The term ‘spiritual bypassing’ was originally coined by psychologist John Welwood in 1984.
 As he explained in an interview,

 Spiritual bypassing is a term I coined to describe a process I saw happening in the Buddhist community I was in, and also in myself.
 Although most of us were sincerely trying to work on ourselves, I noticed a widespread tendency to use spiritual ideas and practices to sidestep or avoid facing unresolved emotional issues, psychological wounds, and unfinished developmental tasks.

 As we can see, spiritual bypassing is largely about avoiding or trying to escape from the more tricky parts of life.
 This understanding leads us to form a clear definition of spiritual bypassing:

 To spiritually bypass is to use spirituality to avoid, suppress, or escape from uncomfortable issues or areas within life.